GedasGa/Logs-Analysis/README.md

 - The `articles` table includes the articles themselves.
 - The `log table` includes one entry for each time a user has accessed the site.

 Use `psql -d news` to connect to database.

 ### Creating Views:

 To create views you first have to connect to the database base using the command from above.
-Now you can just paste the code bellow to create a new view.
+Then just paste the code bellow to create a new view.

 ```
 CREATE VIEW total_errors AS